StefanSteiner/filesystem-metadata-scanner/SETUP.md

    chmod +x gradlew  # Linux/macOS only
    ```

+5. **"HAPI_JAVA_PACKAGE environment variable must be set" error**:
+   - This error occurs if HAPI_JAVA_PACKAGE is not set or empty
+   - Set the environment variable as described in the setup section above
+   - Restart your terminal/command prompt after setting environment variables

-5. **"The Hyper executable does not exist" error**:
+6. **"HAPI_JAVA_PACKAGE directory does not exist" error**:
-   - Verify HAPI_JAVA_PACKAGE is set and points to correct directory
+   - Verify the path specified in HAPI_JAVA_PACKAGE exists
-   - Check that the Hyper API package contains hyperd.exe or hyperd
+   - Check for typos in the path
-   - Ensure you have the complete Hyper API package, not just JAR files
+   - Ensure you have read access to the directory

-6. **"Could not find hyperd executable in HAPI_JAVA_PACKAGE"**:
+7. **"Could not find hyperd executable in HAPI_JAVA_PACKAGE" error**:
    - The build system searches for hyperd in these locations within HAPI_JAVA_PACKAGE:
      - `lib/hyper/hyperd.exe` or `lib/hyper/hyperd`
      - `hyper/hyperd.exe` or `hyper/hyperd`
      - `bin/hyperd.exe` or `bin/hyperd`
    - Verify your Hyper API package structure matches one of these patterns
+   - Ensure you have the complete Hyper API package, not just JAR files

 ### Verifying Setup